Virginia Tech Hokies football: Justin Fuente era (2016–2021)

-On November 27, 2015, former Memphis Head Coach, Justin Fuente was named the new head coach of the Virginia Tech Hokies.
-Fuente took over the team from the retiring, legendary coach Frank Beamer, following the 2015 Independence Bowl game.
+On November 27, 2015, former Memphis head coach Justin Fuente was named the new head coach of the Virginia Tech Hokies.
+Fuente took over the team from the retiring coach Frank Beamer following the 2015 Independence Bowl game.

 The Hokies finished Fuente's first year in 2016 with a regular season record of 9–3 and an overall record of 10–4.
 The Hokies became Coastal Division Champions for the 6th time and the first time since 2011.
 The Hokies played Clemson in the ACC Championship Game, losing 42–35.
 The team went to the 2016 Belk Bowl, in Charlotte, NC, defeating Arkansas, 35–24.
 Fuente was named the 2016 ACC Coach of the Year and he received many other accolades for the 2016 season.

 In 2017, the Hokies went 5–3 in ACC play, finishing second to Miami in the Coastal division, with an overall record of 9–4.
 This result was good for a #22 ranking in the final 2017 CFB playoffs poll.
 Earning a bowl game bid, Virginia Tech eventually lost to the Oklahoma State Cowboys 30–21 in the 2017 Camping World Bowl.

 The Hokies' performance slid under Fuente in their 2018 season.
 This time they finished fifth in the Coastal Division, posting a 4–4 conference standing and 6–7 overall record, losing their sole game against a ranked team.
 They then lost 35–31 to the Cincincati Bearcats in the 2018 Military Bowl.